ESCOMP/CTSM/doc/source/tech_note/Methane/CLM50_Tech_Note_Methane.rst

-For the single-layer BGC version,  :math:`{R}_{H}` is distributed among soil levels by assuming that 50% is associated with the roots (using the CLM PFT-specific rooting distribution) and the rest is evenly divided among the top 0.28 m of soil (to be consistent with CLM’s soil decomposition algorithm).
+For the single-layer BGC version,  :math:`{R}_{H}` is distributed among soil levels by assuming that 50% is associated with the roots (using the CLM PFT-specific rooting distribution) and the rest is evenly divided among the top 0.28 m of soil (to be consistent with CLM's soil decomposition algorithm).
 For the vertically resolved BGC version, the prognosed distribution of :math:`{R}_{H}` is used to estimate CH\ :sub:`4` production.